History of Toronto: Post-World War II

 Toronto strengthened its position as the cultural centre of English-speaking Canada during these years.
 The Globe and Mail and the National Post, two of Canada's most important newspapers have their head offices there.
 The new CBC Canadian Broadcasting Centre was completed in 1993 and became the corporation's control facility for English language broadcasting in Canada.
 Also in 1993, Ryerson Polytechnical Institute gained full university status and became Ryerson Polytechnic University.
 Roy Thomson Hall became the home of the Toronto Symphony Orchestra in 1982.
 This along with the newly constructed Princess of Wales Theatre and the venerable Royal Alexandra Theatre now form the heart of the theatre district.
 Cultural institutions including the Art Gallery of Ontario and the Royal Ontario Museum have had their buildings renovated.
-The Four Seasons Centre became the new home of the Canadian Opera Company and National Ballet of Canada when completed in 2006.
-The Toronto Film Festival, established in 1976, has become after Cannes, the most important in the world and now sports a new headquarters, the TIFF Bell Lightbox, opened in 2010.
+The Toronto Film Festival, established in 1976, has become after Cannes, the most important in the world.
 Film production has received a boost with the newly completed, Pinewood Toronto Studios, in the east end of the waterfront.
 Toronto has also been home to the Hockey Hall of Fame (1943), since 1961.

 The changing high-rise downtown core provided visual evidence of growth.
 New skyscrapers included, the Royal Trust Tower, 1969, First Canadian Place, 1975, the CN Tower, 1975, Royal Bank Plaza, South Tower, 1977, the First Bank Tower, 1979, Scotia Plaza, 1988, the SkyDome, 1989, the BCE Place–Canada Trust Tower, 1990 and the Bay Wellington Tower, 1990.

-New skyscrapers include: One King Street West, 2005, West 1, 2005, Harbourview Estates 2, 2005, Residences of College Park 1, Toronto, 2006, Quantum 2 (Minto Midtown), 2008, the Bay Adelaide Centre West, 2009, the RBC Centre, 2009, Success, 2009 and Montage, 2009.

 The loss of many of the old buildings in the downtown saw a new interest among Toronto's citizens to preserve heritage buildings and the City of Toronto began designating buildings to prevent their demolition.
 The Toronto City Council in the 1970s was dominated by reformers such as David Crombie and John Sewell; opposed to the pace and destructive aspects of Toronto's sudden growth.
 A by-law was put into place temporarily halting skyscraper construction while land use controls and the official plan was updated.